spxbhuhb/adaptive/lib/lib-ui-mpw/doc/definitions/multi-pane workspace.md

 known as panes.
 These panes typically host interactive tools, content editors, or various views, providing a user experience similar to that found in Integrated Development Environments (IDEs).

+Multi-pane workspace defines six tool areas and one center area, the tool areas occupying the sides and bottom of the screen, the center area occupying the center.

 ## See also

 - [application workspace](def://)